Penalties and Defenses for Leaving the Scene of a Personal Injury Accident

 Defending the Charge of Leaving the Scene of a Personal Injury Accident

-Because these traffic misdemeanor offenses are complicated and may contain potential contradictions, a creative and astute criminal defense lawyer might be able to construct a legitimate defense and potentially get the charges dismissed.
+Because these traffic misdemeanor laws and offenses, including Leaving the Scene of a Personal Injury Accident, are complicated and may contain potential contradictions, a creative and astute criminal defense lawyer might be able to construct a legitimate defense and potentially get the charges dismissed.

 A personal injury accident can be shocking, traumatic, and disorienting.
-People do not act perfectly or think clearly when they are in shock and potentially injured.
-A strong and equitable argument can be made for a lenient plea bargain and sentence under these circumstances.
+People do not act perfectly or think clearly when in shock or potentially injured.
+An experienced defense lawyer can make a strong and equitable argument for a lenient plea bargain and sentence under these circumstances.

 Although the goal of LEWIS & DICKSTEIN, P.L.L.C. is always to get charges dismissed and have a case thrown out of court, there are times when the evidence is overwhelming, and a negotiated plea is advisable.
 No matter the circumstances, we can always find a way to help a client and make things better.